mikeherch/Ptx-cms-admin/README.md

   * Lexicon Export As SFM - This app will display a report in the user's default text editor showing the contents of a project's interlinear lexicon, Lexicon.xml, in SFM format.
 The report can be saved as a file and imported into Flex.
+  * XML File Filter (beta) - Filters an XML file by applying regular expressions, and optionally preforms
+    search and replace on the filtered results.
+The results appear in a text file, that the user can save as an XML file.
+This app was designed for use by Paratext support personnel.
+THIS IS A BETA!
+The script lacks internal error checking.

 To install:
 * Close Paratext application